covcom/205CDE/labs/15 RESTful API/worksheet.md

 Study the contents of the file and make sure you understand how it works.

 The three functions in the beginning, **getResource()**, **getParameters()** and **getMethod()**, are URI parsing functions that return the information embedded in the URI in a consumable format.
-For instance, suppose a POST request [https://museum-enikunen.c9users.io:9500/staffapi/person?id=13&firstname="Jane"&lastname="Doe"](https://museum-enikunen.c9users.io:9500/staffapi/person?id=13&firstname="Jane"&lastname="Doe") has been obtained by server.
+For instance, suppose a POST request [https://<Cloud 9 domain name>:9500/staffapi/person?id=13&firstname="Jane"&lastname="Doe"](https://<Cloud 9 domain name>:9500/staffapi/person?id=13&firstname="Jane"&lastname="Doe") has been obtained by server.
 - For this sample URI, function **getResource()** would produce a numerical array of URI parts, where element 0 contains the value 'staffapi', and element 1 contains the value 'person'.
 - The second function, **getParameters()**, produces an associative array, where element 'firstname' has value "Jane", and element 'lastname' has a value of "Doe".
 - Finally, function **getMethod()** returns a string containing the HTTP method, i.e. 'POST'.